-- Fiscal deficit target may have to be relaxed to revive growth for current fiscal.
+- The fiscal deficit target may have to be relaxed to revive growth for the current fiscal.

-- Relying on ten factors like build-up of demand pressure, higher FDI inflows, positive growth of GST revenue), there is an expectation of an uptick in growth in the second half of the current fiscal.
+- Relying on ten factors like the build-up of demand pressure, higher FDI inflows, a positive growth of GST revenue, there is an expectation of an uptick in growth in the second half of the current fiscal.

-- The Survey demands that the government deliver diligently on reforms in order to revive growth.
+- The Survey demands that the government deliver diligently on reforms to revive growth.